... on the floor laughing my freaking ass off ...

 Basic Tube Facts

 • • most tube matching occurs at a single test point.
-Apex match uses several points, but thus far only inexpensive tubes are Apex matched.
+Apex matching uses several points.
 Matching at several points should catch outlier tubes with erratic performance.

 • • tube match point is seldom operational point